expo/expo/docs/pages/versions/unversioned/sdk/linear-gradient.md

 ### props

 `colors`
 An array of colors that represent stops in the gradient.
-At least two colors are required (otherwise it's not a gradient, it's just a fill!).
+At least two colors are required (for single color background, use the `style.backgroundColor` prop on a `View` component).

 `start`
-An array of `[x, y]` where x and y are floats.
-They represent the position that the gradient starts at, as a fraction of the overall size of the gradient.
-For example, `[0.1, 0.2]` means that the gradient will start 10% from the left and 20% from the top.
+An object `{ x: number; y: number }` or array `[x, y]` which represents the position that the gradient starts at, as a fraction of the overall size of the gradient ranging from 0 to 1.
+For example, `{ x: 0.1, y: 0.2 }` means that the gradient will start `10%` from the left and `20%` from the top.
+**On web**, this only changes the angle of the gradient because CSS gradients don't support changing the starting position.

 `end`
-Same as start but for the end of the gradient.
+An object `{ x: number; y: number }` or array `[x, y]` which represents the position that the gradient ends at, as a fraction of the overall size of the gradient ranging from 0 to 1.
+For example, `{ x: 0.1, y: 0.2 }` means that the gradient will end `10%` from the left and `20%` from the bottom.
+**On web**, this only changes the angle of the gradient because CSS gradients don't support changing the end position.

 `locations`
-An array of the same length as `colors`, where each element is a float with the same meaning as the `start` and `end` values, but instead they indicate where the color at that index should be.
+An array of `number`s ranging from 0 to 1, the same length as the `colors` property.
+Each item represents where the corresponding color should be located.
+For example, `[0.5, 1.0]` would make the first color start 50% through the gradient view (the middle), and the second color 100% through the gradient (the end).

+Items must be in numeric order.